polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 )
 ```

 Now that `Compute` is available to the `URLShortener` target, we can modify its entry point (`main.swift`) to handle incoming requests.
-The simplest compute handler consists of an awaited call to `onIncomingRequest`, a method from the [Compute](https://github.com/swift-cloud/Compute) library which takes in a closure with two parameters (a request and a response).
-This closure is an `async` context, which means that structured concurrency can be used within it.
+The simplest form of a Fastly Compute@Edge handler consists of an awaited call to `onIncomingRequest`, a method from the [Compute](https://github.com/swift-cloud/Compute) library which takes in a closure with two parameters (a request and a response).

+This closure provides an `async` context, which means that structured concurrency can be used within it.
 The request parameter provides context on the incoming event and the response parameter is responsible for handling the edge function's return data and status codes.

 ```swift:main.swift
 import Compute